lance13c/440-heartbeat/README.md

 we try to change the id generator after a certain amount of heartbeats.
 It goes undefined and errors the server.
 Server crashes.

+# Failure Recovery
+We can't seem to find the cause to this error.
+So instead we put in fault detection.
+We catch the error and shutdown the server.

 #Run
 You will need nodeJS